collective/collective.KerberosPAS/README.rst

  ktadd HTTP/plone.localdomain@LOCALDOMAIN

 After that you configure your browser for the GSS-API authentication.
 Internet Explorer requires that the site is in trusted sites list, and the browser has "Use integrated windows authentication" enabled.
-Firefox requires that you go to about:config and add your domain name to network.negotiate-auth.trusted-uris.
+Firefox requires that you go to about\:config and add your domain name to network.negotiate-auth.trusted-uris.
 You can either use fqdn or the dnsdomainname, I used ``.localdomain`` for development.

 **Plone will run the process as a separate user that has minimal access rights.
 You will have to add this user, typically called** ``plone`` **, read access rights to the file /etc/krb5.keytab**